Hollywood Men’s Anti Aging Regimens

 Non-invasive cosmetic procedures

 With the advent of newer technologies to enhance beauty, going under the knife may soon become a thing of the past.
-More and more celebrities are opting for the non-surgical yet equally effective cosmetic procedures.
-The older painful surgical facelift procedures are quickly being replaced by non-invasive procedures such as CO2 fractional lasers, RF micro needling, and vampire facials.
+More and more celebrities are opting for non-surgical yet equally effective cosmetic procedures.
+The older painful surgical facelift procedures are quickly being replaced by non-invasive procedures such as CO2 fractional lasers, RF micro-needling, and vampire facials.

 CO2 Fractional laser:

 The laser uses fractional CO2 energy beams to penetrate the skin with holes.
 This fractionated technology leaves normal skin in between the injured skin cells thus allowing the skin to heal more quickly with lesser downtime.
 It is a highly effective procedure for improving the appearance of wrinkles and scars by stimulating collagen growth.